 Tube B uses a phase shifter which feeds a leading voltage to the grid and therefore produces a capacitive reactive effect instead of an inductive effect in the plate circuit.
-Instead of a lowreactance condenser in shunt to the grid, fed by a high resistance, there is a low resistance in shunt to the grid which is fed by a condenser of high reactance.
-The series condenser, $C_1$ , is small enough to have a reactance which is high in comparison to the resistance, $R_3$ , so that the current through the phase-shifter is determined by the condenser and is therefore a leading
+Instead of a low-reactance condenser in shunt to the grid, fed by a high resistance, there is a low resistance in shunt to the grid which is fed by a condenser of high reactance.
+The series condenser, C_1 , is small enough to have a reactance which is high is small enough to have a reactance, R_8 , so that the current through the phase-shifter is determined by the condenser and is therefore a leading current.
+This leading current also flows through the resistor in the grid of the reactance tube Bso that a voltage drop is caused which is in phase with the current and is therefore leading.
+When this leading grid voltage is amplified by the tube, a capacitive effect appears in the plate circuit since the current flowing in the plate circuit is caused to lead the applied voltage.